Your lender asked for a letter of explanation regarding an inquiry on your credit report.

 The lender wants to know

-- Whether the inquiry resulted in a new debt account
+2. Whether the inquiry resulted in new debt

 For instance, you plan to get new furniture for the home you’re buying.
 While you’re looking, the salesperson convinces you to buy on store credit.
 That new debt payment needs to be added to your debt ratio before the loan closes.